 an alteration to an existing prescription drug includes any of the following:

-b. a change from a brand name medication to a generic brand medication of
+- a change from a brand name medication to a generic brand medication of the same dosage;

 the day you apply and pay for your insurance policy.

 is a condition that continues to exist for a long period of time or is expected to exist for a long period of time.